tysonite/asn1-compiler/README.md

 Description
 ===========

-A compiler from ASN.1 to C++ code and run-time library for encoding/decoding data using BER.
+A compiler from ASN.1 to C++ code and run-time library for encoding/decoding data using BER/DER.
 Run-time library can be used independently from ASN.1 compiler.

 Structure